-The ultimate parent undertaking is Tata Chemicals Limited, a Company incorporated in India.
-The smallest and largest group in which the results of the Company are consolidated is that of Tata Chemicals Limited.
+The ultimate parent Company in the year to 31 March 2017 was Tata Chemicals Limited, a Company incorporated in India.
+The largest group in which the results of the Company are consolidated is that of Tata Chemicals Limited.
 Copies of the accounts are available from the Company Secretary, Tata Chemicals Limited, Bombay House, Mumbai, India.